thosgood/this-weeks-finds/markdown/201-250/week207.md

 > information lost in black hole evaporation?
 If it is, the evolution is
 > not unitary, and pure quantum states, decay into mixed states.
 >
-> I\'m grateful to my graduate student Christophe Galfard for help in
+> I'm grateful to my graduate student Christophe Galfard for help in
 > preparing this talk.
 >
 > The black hole information paradox started in 1967, when Werner Israel